nmattia/nmattia.com/posts/2019-01-22-the-5-raisons-detre-of-testing.md

 * Ensure that the code you've written works.
 * Ensure that the code you've written works tomorrow.
 * Ensure that the code you've written works elsewhere.
-* Spot interface issues early on.
+* Spot usability issues early on.
 * Show how your feature is supposed to work, and how it should be used.

 **important**: None of the animals used in the examples were harmed in the